PankajNk/LAB_ImageProcessing/README.md

 Gray Image<br>
     ![alt text for screen readers](./resultsImg/ip1.PNG "Text to show on mouseover")<br>

-### 2. Develop a program to perform linear transformations on an image: Scaling and
+### 2. Develop a program to perform linear transformations on an image: Scaling and Rotation
-     Rotation<br>
        For scaling i used resize() function
        For Rotation  getRotationMatrix2D()
 **Output**<br>